japanninja74/OS_emness_sha256/README.md

    Finally, you can open `device_tree_out.dts` and locate the `amba_pl` device node.

+7. Create the custom kernel module by launching:

+       petalinux-create -t modules --name sha256

-8. To cross-compile the kernel module, starting from the project root, change to:
+   Starting from PetaLinux project root, change to the newly created module directory:

-        project-spec/meta-user/recipes-modules/sha256
+       cd project-spec/meta-user/recipes-modules/sha256

-   First, copy the provided module sources:
+   To cross-compile the kernel module, first copy the provided module sources:

         cp ../../../../../../src/lkm/sha256* ./files